 - The North-West Aboriginal Housing Fund is investing in affordable and stable housing options and person-centred supports for Aboriginal people in the Kimberley and Pilbara.

 - Mainstream housing options for residents of town-based communities are being explored by the Department of Communities, Department of Planning, Lands and Heritage, Pilbara Development Commission and the Aboriginal Lands Trust, in consultation with residents.

 - Department of Communities provides property and tenancy management services to 2,699 households in 112 remote communities and town-based communities.

-- Remote Essential and Municipal Services Program maintains power, water and wastewater infrastructure and provides municipal services for 141 remote Aboriginal communities and town-based communities.
+- Remote Municipal Services Program provides limited municipal services for 167 remote and town-based Aboriginal communities communities.

-- The Employment and Education Housing program provides affordable, supported accommodation for people accessing employment, education or training in the Pilbara and Kimberley.
+- The Department of Communities provides affordable, supported accommodation for people accessing employment, education or training in the Kimberley and Pilbara.
+The facilities are operated by Nirrumbuk Aboriginal Corporation (Broome), Wunan (Halls Creek) and Pilbara Meta Maya (South Hedland).

 The Aboriginal Lands Trust (ALT) estate covers 23 million hectares of land in Western Australia, which is 8.7 per cent of the State.
 About 12,000 people live on the ALT estate in 145 communities.